descawed/re0box/README.md

 ## Usage
 Download the latest release and unzip it to your Resident Evil 0 folder (if you don't know where it is, right-click on the game in Steam and choose Manage > Browse local files).
+It should then load automatically when you run the game.
-You can then launch the game with the mod by running the item_box_mod.bat file.
-You can access the box at any typewriter, even if you don't have an ink ribbon.
+There are no physical item boxes; instead, you can access the box at any typewriter, even if you don't have an ink ribbon.
 When you select the option to open the box, the inventory menu will open, and you'll see the contents of the box on the left side of the screen where your partner's inventory is normally displayed.
 There's no visible scrollbar, but you can scroll by moving the cursor up from the top of the inventory or down from the bottom.
-Unlike some other games in the series, the box inventory is not circular, so you can't scroll past the top to get to the bottom or vice versa.
+Unlike some games in the series, the box inventory is not circular, so you can't scroll past the top to get to the bottom or vice versa.
 By default, the Leave option in the inventory is disabled while the mod is active, but you can change that in the config file (see the Configuration section below).

 ### Important Notes
 - Only the legal Steam version is supported.
-- If you run the game without the mod and save, all your item boxes in all your saves will be deleted.
-If you want to play without the mod but still keep your item boxes in your other saves, you should open the config file (see Configuration section below) and disable the mod by setting Mod=0, then continue to run the game with the item_box_mod.bat file.
+- If you uninstall the mod and save, all your item boxes in all your saves will be deleted.
+If you want to play without the mod but still keep your item boxes in your other saves, you should open the config file (see Configuration section below) and disable the mod by setting Mod=0.
 That will disable all the mod's features but prevent the game from deleting your item boxes in other saves.
 - This mod supports all the languages that I can select in my version of the game, which are Simplified Chinese, Traditional Chinese, English, French, German, Italian, Japanese, and Spanish.
 However, only English and German have updated typewriter text that mentions the item box.
 If you're playing in one of the other languages I mentioned,